All Episodes

 Yeah.

-Well, just one last thing.
+Just one last thing.

-Yesterday, I don't know if you saw it, but on CNN, they brought out are you ready for this?
+Yesterday, I don't know if you saw it, but on CNN, they brought out, are you ready for this?

-You probably saw they brought out Stephen King.
+They brought out Stephen King.

-Stephen King, of all people, whose stock in trade is horrifying people as a living, and he's very good at it.
+Stephen King, of all people, whose stock in trade is horrifying people as a living.

-He's a great author, great horror film.
+He's a great author, great horror.

 And I listened to CNN, but not anymore.